seanbaxter/DirectXShaderCompiler/docs/Atomics.rst

 be moved across a volatile load freely, but not an Acquire load.

-This document is intended to provide a guide to anyone either writing a frontend for LLVM or working on optimization passes for LLVM with a guide for how to deal with instructions with special semantics in the presence of concurrency.
+This document is intended to provide a guide to anyone either writing a frontend for LLVM37 or working on optimization passes for LLVM37 with a guide for how to deal with instructions with special semantics in the presence of concurrency.
 This is not intended to be a precise guide to the semantics; the details can get extremely complicated and unreadable, and are not usually necessary.